lfrestrepog/if-docs/docs/major-concepts/aggregation.md

 ## Aggregation outputs

 The aggregation process adds new output data to your manifest file.
 The two types of aggregation add different outputs.
-The horizontal (time-series) aggregation adds a new field called `aggregate` to each node whose time series has been aggregated.
-In the `aggregate` block, you will find the aggregated value for each of the aggregation metrics defined in the aggregation config.
+The horizontal (time-series) aggregation adds a new field called `aggregated` to each node whose time series has been aggregated.
+In the `aggregated` block, you will find the aggregated value for each of the aggregation metrics defined in the aggregation config.

 The vertical aggregation adds a new array of output observations.
 These are simply named `outputs` and they always contain a timestamp and duration along with the aggregated metrics for each timestep.